 Documents reviewed – Crime report and MG6

-Summary – The victim, who is a 5 year old female, was present with her family at an address where a small party was being held.
-The victim was alone in a bed in a bedroom on the 1st floor in the property when the suspect entered the room and has touched the victim’s vagina over her clothing.
+Summary – The young victim, a 5-year-old female, was present with her family at an address where a small party was being held.
+The victim was alone in a bed in a bedroom upstairs in the property when the suspect entered the room and touched the victim’s genitals over her clothing.

-Observations – The panel made comment that this was an excellent write up by the officer in the case and that this was an appropriate disposal with the defendant receiving the necessary help.
-As well as the victim’s mother being consulted and kept updated throughout the investigation.
+Observations – The panel made comment that this was a sensitive, detailed and very considered write-up by the officer in the case and that this was an appropriate disposal with the defendant receiving the necessary help, as well as the victim’s mother being consulted and kept updated throughout the investigation.

 Case 10: CR/020603/21